-We dance on Wednesday nights at the Victoria Club (1300 Victoria Avenue) in Regina from 6:45-9:00 pm from early September to the end of May.
+We dance on Wednesday nights from 7:00-9:00 at the Victoria Club (1300 Victoria Avenue) in Regina from early September to the end of May.
+Our first night of dancing is normally the first Wednesday after Labour Day.
 New dancers are all welcome!
-Our first night of dancing this year is on Wednesday, September 7.

 Information for new members: